Marketing Intermediate Updated 2026-03-22

 Machine Learning Optimization

 Modern DSPs use machine learning to improve bidding over time.
-They learn which combinations of user attributes, times, placements, and creatives produce the best results — and shift budget toward those patterns automatically.
+They learn which combinations of user attributes, times, placements, and creatives produce the best results.
+And shift budget toward those patterns automatically.

 DSP Examples